Almost all Christian churches teach doctrines about divorce and remarriage. And most of these doctrines are based upon four Scriptures:

 For this reason a man shall leave his father and his mother, and be joined to his wife; and they shall become one flesh.
 And the man and his wife were both naked and were not ashamed (Genesis 2:24-25).

-God created Adam.
-Then He took part of Adam’s body and created Eve.
-But even though Eve was made from part of Adam’s body, God did not consider them “one flesh.”
-And we know this because the Scripture states that Adam would have to leave his father (God), before he could be “joined” to his wife.
+As the story goes, God created Adam, then He took part of Adam’s body and created Eve.
+But even though Eve was created from Adam’s body, God did not consider them either “one flesh” or married.
+And how do we know this?
+Because the above Scripture states that Adam would have to he could be “joined” to his wife.

 So Jacob served seven years for Rachel and they seemed to him but a few days because of his love for her.
 Then Jacob said to Laban, "Give me my wife, for my time is completed, that I may go in to her."
 Laban gathered all the men of the place and made a feast.

-Here the Hebrew translated into the English “feast” means to drink.
-And as we shall see, there indeed was a lot of alcohol involved with this festival.
-We should also note how the phrase “go in unto her” is translated from the Hebrew בּוֹא, which means “to enter.”
+The Hebrew translated into the English word “feast” means to drink.
+And indeed, it seems there was a great deal of alcohol involved with this festival.
+Also note how the phrase “go in unto her” is translated from the Hebrew בּוֹא, which means “to enter.”
 So you can probably figure out what was on Jacob’s mind.

 Let's continue with Genesis 29:23-26 and see what Jacob's behavior produced in the morning: